 Some of the trails in the High Fens have been designed so that you can walk them with a pram.
 We have compiled a short list which you can find in the "Walking in the High Fens" section, under "Accessible with prams".

 Some of the walks in the High Fens have been adapted so that everyone can enjoy them.
-We have compiled a short list which you can find in the "Walking in the High Fens" section, under "Accessible walks".
+We have compiled a short list which you can find in the "Walking in the High Fens" section, under "Accessible for wheelchair users".

 Throughout the year, numerous activities are organised in the High Fens, such as guided walks.
 You can find a list of things to do in our events section (located above).
 The Nature park centre - Botrange, the Nature centre Haus Ternell or the Tourist Information Signal de Botrange offer full-day or half-day guided walks on request.
 Don't hesitate to contact them to organise a visit to the High Fens with a qualified nature guide.
 More information for the booking of a nature guide can be found in the "Leisure activities" section.